winitzki/lamonte-jexer-wikis/terminals.md

 Terminals
 ---------

-Most popular X11 terminals can run Jexer, but so far only [xterm](https://invisible-island.net/xterm/) supports all of Jexer's features.
+Most popular X11 terminals can run Jexer, but only a few support all of Jexer's features.
+Jexer is developed against [xterm](https://invisible-island.net/xterm/) .
 The table below lists the terminals tested against Jexer recently:

 | Terminal       | Environment        | Mouse Click | Mouse Cursor | Images |
 | -------------- | ------------------ | ----------- | ------------ | ------ |